postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 * Create a new environment
 * Modify an existing environment
 * Replace an environment
-* Use several buttons on a single page with segregated environments, each button with its own environment

 > Learn more about more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.